CyberSecuriTim/dns-overview/README.md

       - It will convert the domain names that you enter into the address bar of your favourite web browser into IP addresses that computers and servers (and the other devices in underlying internet infrastructure understand) so your network traffic can be appropriately routed.
       - This process also occurs in the reverse (known as a reverse DNS lookup) in which an IP address is converted to a domain name but for the sake of simplicity and focusing on more everyday use we will only focus on the forward DNS lookups (domain names to IP addresses).

+     - Now that all the boring stuff is out of the way, let us get our hands dirty and

 </p>